UK main participants

 The Cambridge data centre will identify new sources – supernovae, transients, new and interesting variable stars … from Gaia’s video imaging, and publish these immediately for real-science opportunities by schools and amateur astronomers and societies.

 Gaia also had an artist in residence.
 Our artist, Tania Kovats, is linked to the Institute of Astronomy, University of Cambridge.
 The Residency programme is a project of the North West Cambridge Art Programme.
-Read Tania's blog.
 One Billion Objects in Space installation by Tania opened in June 2014 at The Simplex Barn, North West Cambridge Development, Gravel Hill Farm, Madingley Rise, Madingley Road CB3 0FU.
 The installation was open on Friday, Saturday and Sunday 11-4pm from 6 - 22 June 2014.

-Page last updated: 14 July 2022
+Page last updated: 18 July 2023